erikksuzuki/erikksuzuki/README.md

-Product-oriented software developer with experience building complex SaaS platforms, with a background in design and an eye for detail.
+Product-oriented software developer having experience building complex SaaS platforms, with a background in design and an eye for detail.
 What drives my work is building elegant products that stand the test of time.
 I get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact